 If you are carrying out only part of the overall financial function for a client, you should make sure that you understand how your figures fit into the bigger picture and you should be certain in your own mind that your figures are used properly.

 You should keep notes or back-ups of any figures that you produce for the client to ensure that these are not altered in any way once they have left you.
 You should also remember that you must keep sufficient records to show how you reached the figures you produce, even after you have ceased working for the client.
 These records should be kept for a minimum of six years after the end of your contract or the last transaction.
 These need not be copious notes but if the former client is subject to a tax or VAT inspection after you have finished working for him, they may need you to explain how the figures were reached.

 You should also ensure that your professional indemnity insurance has run-off cover.
 This will cover you if you retire or cease to trade as a Practice.
 You should discuss this with your insurers.

-It is worth remembering that the majority of clients are legal, decent, honest and truthful and that the purpose of introducing the MLR is not to catch these people out or to make your life a difficulty.
-The MLR are there to protect us all and, if handled correctly, we should be able to assist the Treasury, HMRC and NCA to do their jobs better and to catch those few individuals and firms who are laundering money or financing terrorism.
+It is worth remembering that the majority of clients are legal, decent, honest and truthful and that the purpose of introducing the MLRs is not to catch these people out or to make your life difficult.
+The MLRs are there to protect us all and, if handled correctly, we should be able to assist the Treasury, HMRC and NCA to do their jobs better and to catch those few individuals and firms who are laundering money or financing terrorism.